mertoezcan/Walker-Project/README.md

 Mechatronic Project at Helmholtz Institute for Biomedical Engineering:
 Modeling, simulation and control of a motorized walker

+CODE WILL BE PROVIDED AFTER THE PROJECT IS DONE!

 First Step "Measuring phsyical quantities for modeling":
 The mass of the walker including battery, motors and motor controllers